ole1986/centronic-py/README.md

-                 -t: test mode - no codes will be send and no numbers consumed / works only with '--send' --send <command>: submit a completely generated code for UP/UP2/DOWN/DOWN2/HALT/PAIR commands / requires '--channel' While UP2 and DOWN2 are the intermediate position (E.g. sun protection) --device <device>: set the device if it differs from the default --channel <channel>: define the channel (1-15) being used for '--send' --checksum <code>: add a checksum to the given 40 char code and output (without STX, ETX)
+                 -t: test mode - no codes will be send and no numbers consumed / works only with '--send' --send <command>: submit a completely generated code for UP/UP2/DOWN/DOWN2/HALT/PAIR commands / requires '--channel' While UP2 and DOWN2 are the intermediate position (E.g. sun protection) --device <device>: set the device if it differs from the default, also host:port possible (ser2net) --channel <channel>: define the channel (1-15) being used for '--send' --checksum <code>: add a checksum to the given 40 char code and output (without STX, ETX)

-Version 0.2 - Author: ole1986
+Version 0.4 - Author: ole1986 / toolking
 ```

 ### INSTALL